Health informatics salaries can vary significantly—from under $20 per hour to more than six figures annually, plus benefits.

 What are the most in-demand health informatics jobs?

-There is a high demand for quality healthcare professionals—the BLS projects a 15 percent increase from 2019 through 2029.
-During the same period, the number of medical records and health information technology professionals is set to grow by eight percent, and medical health and service managers by 32 percent.
+The demand for quality healthcare professionals is high.
+The healthcare job market should grow by 13 percent between 2021 and 2031.
+During the same period, the number of medical records and health information technology professionals is set to grow by 17 percent.

-The most in-depth study of healthcare jobs was conducted by Burning Glass Technology in 2014.
-The study found that employers struggled to find talent for high-level positions like:
+An in-depth study of healthcare jobs conducted by Burning Glass Technology in 2014 found that employers struggled to find talent for high-level positions that include:

 These roles usually went unfilled for over 40 days.